nauam/Courses/docs/manual/execution-lifecycle/job-data.md

 :::

 ::: incubating
-Join us in the [QW Control Community Forums](https://community.pagerduty.com/forum/c/qwcontrol) to talk more about it.
+Join us in the [Rundeck Community Forums](https://community.pagerduty.com/forum/c/rundeck) to talk more about it.
 :::

 This plugin allows Jobs to export a JSON file as the result of an execution, which will be stored alongside the output log file.